 Head of Research and Practice Innovation

-London Joined in 2019 BA (Hons) Architectural Studies; Certificate in Architectural Practice (Dist.); BArch (Hons); MSc Town Planning (Dist.); PGDip Architectural Practice and Management; PGCert.
+BA (Hons) Architectural Studies; Certificate in Architectural Practice (Dist.); BArch (Hons); MSc Town Planning (Dist.); PGDip Architectural Practice and Management; PGCert.
 Research; PGCert.
 Advanced Studies in Academic Practice.
 University of Newcastle upon Tyne.

-He undertook his professional training within the social housing sector and is an experienced housing development practitioner.
-Previously, he was Head of Design, Home Group, a national developing housing association, where he was responsible for establishing the design department and championing better residential design quality across a national housing and regeneration programme by commissioning of leading architects and designers, undertaking design management and design review, and fostering community participation and developing deliverable masterplans.
-He is a member of the RIBA Housing Group and an alumnus of the Future of London’s London Leadership Programme.
+Dhruv undertook his professional training within the social housing sector and is an experienced housing development practitioner.
+Previously, he was Head of Design, Home Group (2011-2015), a national developing housing association, where he was responsible for establishing the design department and championing better residential design quality across a national housing and regeneration programme by commissioning of leading architects and designers, undertaking design management and design review, and fostering community participation and developing deliverable masterplans.
+He is an alumnus of the Future of London’s Leadership Programme (2012).
+As Visiting Lecturer within the School of Architecture, Planning and Landscape, Newcastle University (2014-2020), he contributed to undergraduate and postgraduate programmes concerning professional policy and practice necessary to design and deliver residential design quality at the scale of the dwelling to city.
+He became a Fellow of the Higher Education Academy (2017).
+His research and opinion have been published by Architectural Research Quarterly (arq), Planning Perspectives and TCPA Journal.

-Dhruv is a Visiting Lecturer within the School of Architecture, Planning and Landscape, Newcastle University, regularly contributing to undergraduate and postgraduate programmes concerning the professional policy and practice necessary to design and deliver residential design quality at the scale of the dwelling to city.
-He is the Chair of the RIBA Housing Group, an examiner to the Architects Registration Board’s Prescribed Examination Panel, an assessor for the RTPI’s Assessment of Professional Competence, a member of the RTPI Accreditation and Partnership Board, a Fellow of the Higher Education Academy, a Member of the Governing Council, National House Building Council, and a member of the National House Building Council.
+Dhruv is the currently Chair of the RIBA Housing Group, an examiner at the Architects Registration Board’s Prescribed Examination Panel, an assessor for the RTPI’s Assessment of Professional Competence, a member of the RTPI Accreditation and Partnership Board, a Member of the NHBC Governing Council, and was recently appointed a Design Review Panel Member of designe.
 He is currently undertaking ESRC-funded doctoral research at Newcastle University, exploring the interprofessional perspectives and practices of architects and planners working to deliver residential design quality.